๐Ÿง Intro to Brain and Behavior

 Stroke

-• Ischemic strokes (blockage) account for ~87% of cases; hemorrhagic strokes (bleeding) are less common but often more severe
+• Ischemic strokes (caused by a blood clot blocking an artery) account for ~87% of cases; hemorrhagic strokes (caused by a ruptured blood vessel bleeding into brain tissue) are less common but often more severe.

-• Localized damage produces symptoms that map onto affected brain regions—left hemisphere strokes often cause language deficits; right hemisphere strokes may cause spatial neglect
+• Localized damage produces symptoms that map onto affected brain regions.
+Left hemisphere strokes often cause aphasia (language deficits), while right hemisphere strokes may cause hemispatial neglect (the patient ignores the left side of space).
+This is why studying stroke patients has taught us so much about functional localization in the brain.

 Migraine

-• Trigeminovascular system activation causes the characteristic throbbing pain through inflammation of blood vessels and meninges
+• Trigeminovascular system activation causes the characteristic throbbing pain.
+The trigeminal nerve releases inflammatory neuropeptides around blood vessels and the meninges, producing pain and vasodilation.

-Compare: Stroke vs. Migraine—both involve vascular changes in the brain, but stroke causes permanent damage from blood flow interruption while migraine involves temporary vascular and neural changes that resolve.
-Stroke is a medical emergency; migraine is a chronic condition.
+Compare: Stroke vs. Migraine: both involve vascular changes in the brain, but stroke causes permanent damage from blood flow interruption while migraine involves temporary vascular and neural changes that resolve.
+Stroke is a medical emergency; migraine is a chronic condition with episodic attacks.

 Neurodevelopmental Disorders: Altered Brain Development